 On 1 November 2015 IHRC organised a rally outside 10 Downing Street in commemoration of Global Dignity Day.
 The event was a chance for galvanised protesters – numbering over a hundred – to come together and demand that their dignity be respected.
 The day sought to criticise oppressive structures like the government and media; racism, austerity, increased militarisation and all other forms of discrimination and inequality.

-Rob Ferguson - from the National Union of Teachers – was next.
-He too spoke of the conflict faced within his own profession as a teacher.
+Rob Ferguson – from the National Union of Teachers – spoke.
+He spoke of the conflict faced within his own profession as a teacher.
 The Prevent Strategy and the Chanel programme both demonise Muslims and force innocent people into situations where they cannot speak lest they fall under suspicion of terrorist activity.
 He also mentioned the recent release of Shaker Aamer who had been detained in Guantanamo for a number of years.
 He concluded by saying that it is necessary to not only speak out against detrimental laws and policies, but to also come together to build collective resistance.

 We were also fortunate to hear from Damien Read from the London Visual Activist Collective as he made clear the plight of the Palestinians who are constantly being deprived of their dignity when their mosques are being defecated in and destroyed.
 Hearing his speech really put the global struggle for justice into perspective.